Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Introduction

 Given that the $M\sqrt{Q}$ correction specifically alters the evolution of perturbations without affecting the background dynamics, it is crucial to employ observational probes that are directly sensitive to structure formation.
 Redshift-space distortions (RSD) \cite{Kaiser:1987qv} are ideally suited for this purpose, as they constrain the growth rate of structure through the combination $f\sigma_8(z)$.
 Since RSD measurements provide a direct observational handle on density perturbations, they are expected to yield tight constraints on the $\sqrt{Q}$ term and thus offer a robust test of the model's capability to alleviate the $\sigma_8$ tension \cite{Barros:2018efl, Lambiase:2018ows, Gomez-Valent:2018nib, Yan:2019gbw, SolaPeracaula:2020vpg, Boiza:2025xpn}.
-In particular, the recent DESI DR1 Full-Shape analysis \cite{DESI:2024jxi} provides the most precise low-redshift measurements of $f\sigma_8$ to date, significantly enhancing the constraining power on growth-modifying new physics.
+At the same time, because RSD measurements constrain $f\sigma_8$ rather than $\sigma_8$ directly, an important degeneracy between $M$ and $\sigma_8$ is expected when RSD data are used alone.
+In particular, the recent DESI DR1 Full-Shape analysis \cite{DESI:2024jxi} provides the most precise low-redshift measurements of $f\sigma_8$ currently available, modestly reducing statistical uncertainties compared to previous compilations.